What is Digital Marketing?

 This involves the creation and promotion of content to help generate brand awareness.
 Typically, this includes blogs, videos, infographics and white papers.
 The aim is to give you something to talk about and convince the web that you are the authority they should listen to on any given subject.
 For all the facts about content marketing and to get ideas for your own, read our article: What is Content Marketing.

 These channels provide a voice for your content and brand identity.
 They are one of the easiest ways to get your work in front of people, generate leads and engage with your audience.
+Find out why social media is important for your business in our introduction guide.

 This channel is primarily used to communicate with existing customers or actively interested parties.
 Email marketing is a great way to deliver content to the people you know like to hear from you.
 It can also be used to encourage lapsed contacts to re-engage, offering discounts or advertising events.